HIboyGigiggty/Web-project/docs/runtime_options.md

 - `true` will enable hot module replacement.
 - `false` will disable hot module replacement.
 - The default behavior will be used if it's not defined.

+## Adding & Refering Runtime Options

+Application code should not directly access environment variables exposed by Vite.
+Environment variables should be organised in "src/configs" by their topics, and used by the rest of code.